Houston 77045 Zip Code Guide

 Quick Facts

 - Location within Houston: Located in south Houston, inside Beltway 8.
-Approximately 10 miles to the Texas Medical Center, 12 miles to Downtown Houston, and 12 miles to the Galleria.
-William P. Hobby Airport (HOU) is about 8 miles away.
+Approximately 10-12 miles south of Downtown Houston, 8-10 miles from the Texas Medical Center, and about 12-14 miles from the Galleria.
+Conveniently located near William P. Hobby Airport (HOU), roughly a 10-15 minute drive.

-- Combined Property Tax Rate Breakdown: The total tax rate is a combination of jurisdictions.
-Key rates include the City of Houston, Harris County, and Houston Independent School District.
-Some newer subdivisions may have an additional Municipal Utility District (MUD) tax.
+- Combined Property Tax Rate Breakdown: Property taxes are a composite of rates from multiple jurisdictions.
+A representative breakdown includes rates for the City of Houston, Harris County, Houston ISD, and the Harris County Flood Control District.
+Some newer developments may have an additional MUD (Municipal Utility District) tax.

 Overview of 77045